Kademi/keditor/README.md

  * @option {Function} containerSettingShowFunction Method will be called when setting panel for container is showed
  * @option {Function} containerSettingHideFunction Method will be called when setting panel for container is hidden
  * @option {Function} onReady Callback will be called after keditor instance is ready
- * @option {Function} onInitFrame Callback will be called after iframe and content areas wrapper inside it are created.
-Arguments: frame, frameHead, frameBody
+ * @option {Function} onInitIframe Callback will be called after iframe and content areas wrapper inside it are created
- * @option {Function} onSidebarToggled Callback will be called after toggled sidebar.
-Arguments: isOpened
  * @option {Function} onContentChanged Callback will be called when content is changed.
 Includes add, delete, duplicate container or component.
-Or content of a component is changed.
-Arguments: event, contentArea
+Or content of a component is changed
- * @option {Function} onBeforeInitContentArea Callback will be called before initializing container.
-Arguments: contentArea
+ * @option {Function} onBeforeInitContentArea Callback will be called before initializing container
  * @option {Function} onInitContentArea Callback will be called when initializing content area.
 It can return array of jQuery objects which will be initialized as container in content area.
-By default, all first level sections under content area will be initialized.
-Arguments: contentArea
+By default, all first level sections under content area will be initialized
- * @option {Function} onBeforeInitContainer Callback will be called before initializing container.
-Arguments: container, contentArea
+ * @option {Function} onBeforeInitContainer Callback will be called before initializing container
  * @option {Function} onInitContainer Callback will be called when initializing container.
 It can return array of jQuery objects which will be initialized as editable components in container content (NOTE: these objects MUST be under elements which have attribute data-type="container-content").
-By default, all first level sections under container content will be initialized.
-Arguments: container, contentArea
+By default, all first level sections under container content will be initialized
- * @option {Function} onBeforeContainerDeleted Callback will be called before container is deleted.
-Arguments: event, selectedContainer, contentArea
+ * @option {Function} onBeforeContainerDeleted Callback will be called before container is deleted
- * @option {Function} onContainerDeleted Callback will be called after container and its components are already deleted.
-Arguments: event, selectedContainer, contentArea
+ * @option {Function} onContainerDeleted Callback will be called after container and its components are already deleted
  * @option {Function} onContainerChanged Callback will be called when content of container is changed.
 It can be when container received new component from snippet or from other container.
-Or content of any components are changed or any components are deleted or duplicated.
-Arguments: event, changedContainer, contentArea
+Or content of any components are changed or any components are deleted or duplicated
- * @option {Function} onContainerDuplicated Callback will be called when a container is duplicated.
-Arguments: event, originalContainer, newContainer, contentArea
+ * @option {Function} onContainerDuplicated Callback will be called when a container is duplicated
- * @option {Function} onContainerSelected Callback will be called when a container is selected.
-Arguments: event, selectedContainer, contentArea
+ * @option {Function} onContainerSelected Callback will be called when a container is selected
- * @option {Function} onContainerSnippetDropped Callback will be called when a container snippet is dropped into content area.
-Arguments: event, newContainer, droppedSnippet, contentArea
+ * @option {Function} onContainerSnippetAdded Callback will be called when a container snippet is added in a content area
  * @option {Function} onComponentReady Callback will be called after component is initialized.
 This callback is available or not is depend on component type handler.
- * @option {Function} onBeforeInitComponent Callback will be called before initializing component.
-Arguments: component, contentArea
+ * @option {Function} onBeforeInitComponent Callback will be called before initializing component
- * @option {Function} onInitComponent Callback will be called when initializing component.
-Arguments: component, contentArea
+ * @option {Function} onInitComponent Callback will be called when initializing component
- * @option {Function} onBeforeComponentDeleted Callback will be called before a component is deleted.
-Arguments: event, selectedComponent, contentArea
+ * @option {Function} onBeforeComponentDeleted Callback will be called before a component is deleted
- * @option {Function} onComponentDeleted Callback will be called after a component is deleted.
-Arguments: event, selectedComponent, contentArea
+ * @option {Function} onComponentDeleted Callback will be called after a component is deleted
- * @option {Function} onComponentChanged Callback will be called when content of a component is changed.
-Arguments: event, changedComponent, contentArea
+ * @option {Function} onComponentChanged Callback will be called when content of a component is changed
- * @option {Function} onComponentDuplicated Callback will be called when a component is duplicated.
-Arguments: event, originalComponent, newComponent, contentArea
+ * @option {Function} onComponentDuplicated Callback will be called when a component is duplicated
- * @option {Function} onComponentSelected Callback will be called when a component is selected.
-Arguments: event, selectedComponent, contentArea
+ * @option {Function} onComponentSelected Callback will be called when a component is selected
- * @option {Function} onComponentSnippetDropped Callback will be called after a component snippet is dropped into a container.
-Arguments: event, newComponent, droppedSnippet, contentArea
+ * @option {Function} onComponentSnippetAdded Callback will be called after a component snippet is added in a container
- * @option {Function} onBeforeDynamicContentLoad Callback will be called before loading dynamic content.
-Arguments: dynamicElement, component, contentArea
+ * @option {Function} onBeforeDynamicContentLoad Callback will be called before loading dynamic content
- * @option {Function} onDynamicContentLoaded Callback will be called after dynamic content is loaded.
-Arguments: dynamicElement, response, status, xhr, contentArea
+ * @option {Function} onDynamicContentLoaded Callback will be called after dynamic content is loaded
- * @option {Function} onDynamicContentError Callback will be called if loading dynamic content is error, abort or timeout.
-Arguments: dynamicElement, response, status, xhr, contentArea
+ * @option {Function} onDynamicContentError Callback will be called if loading dynamic content is error, abort or timeout */
- */
 $.keditor.DEFAULTS = {
-    niceScrollEnabled: true,
     nestedContainerEnabled: true,
+    btnAddContainerText: '<i class="fa fa-plus"></i> <i class="fa fa-fw fa-columns"></i>',
+    btnAddSubContainerText: '<i class="fa fa-plus"></i> <i class="fa fa-fw fa-columns"></i>',
+    btnAddComponentText: '<i class="fa fa-plus"></i> <i class="fa fa-fw fa-list-ul"></i>',
     btnMoveContainerText: '<i class="fa fa-sort"></i>',
     btnMoveComponentText: '<i class="fa fa-arrows"></i>',
     btnSettingContainerText: '<i class="fa fa-cog"></i>',